Mery369/flavornest_project/README.md

-FlavorNest
+FlavourNest
-FlavorNest target audience  includes a wide range of individuals who are interested in cooking, food, and sharing culinary experiences.
-The blog is designed to cater to different skill levels, from beginners to experienced chefs, and offers content that appeals to various dietary preferences and cooking styles.
+FlavourNest is designed to appeal to a diverse audience of food enthusiasts, from beginners to seasoned chefs, who share a passion for Mediterranean cuisine.
+Whether you're just starting to explore this vibrant culinary tradition or you're an experienced cook looking for fresh inspiration, our blog offers a wealth of recipes and tips suited to all skill levels.
+We cater to a wide range of dietary preferences and cooking styles, ensuring that everyone can enjoy and share the rich flavors of the Mediterranean.

-Here's my deployed site : FlavorNest
+Here's my deployed site : [FlavorNest](https://flavornest-7cb17784f79b.herokuapp.com/)

 image